Worldline Review

 Company History

 The 2023-2025 period was rough.
-In 2023, BaFin banned German subsidiary Payone from doing business with around 450 high-risk clients.
-Worldline conducted a portfolio review and exited €130M of merchant revenue.
-January 2025: BaFin issued a fresh order against Payone requiring increased capital and full AML remediation, with a BaFin representative installed inside the company.
-June 25, 2025: the European Investigative Collaborations (EIC) network published 'Dirty Payments' — a 21-outlet investigation alleging Worldline had processed for porn sites, illegal casinos, and subscription scam operations while shuffling problem merchants between divisions to mask fraud metrics.
-Stock dropped 41% in a single day, wiping out €500M+ in market cap.
-Belgian federal police opened a criminal investigation within the week.
-CEO Marc-Henri Desportes was already on his way out — Pierre-Antoine Vacheron took over March 1, 2025, before the scandal broke publicly.
+In 2023, BaFin banned German subsidiary Payone from doing business with around 450 high-risk clients, and Worldline conducted a portfolio review and exited €130M of merchant revenue.
+In January 2025, BaFin issued a fresh order against Payone requiring increased capital and full AML remediation, with a BaFin representative installed inside the company.
+On June 25, 2025, the European Investigative Collaborations (EIC) network published 'Dirty Payments', a 21-outlet investigation alleging Worldline had processed for porn sites, illegal casinos and subscription scam operations while shuffling problem merchants between divisions to mask fraud metrics.
+Stock dropped as much as 41% intraday (closing -38%), wiping out around €500M in market cap, and Belgian federal police opened a criminal investigation within the week.
+CEO Marc-Henri Desportes had been interim CEO since October 2024; Pierre-Antoine Vacheron (ex-CEO of BPCE Payments) took over March 1, 2025, before the scandal broke publicly.

-Our analysis of 1,734 reviews from Trustpilot and industry sources
+Our analysis of 1,867 reviews from Trustpilot and industry sources

 Remaining 17% are 2-4 star reviews.
 Trustpilot does not publish a programmatic breakdown for intermediate ratings, so we report only the verified 5★ and 1★ shares.